Ecology, Democracy, Utopia: Introduction to Social Ecology

 or

 This course introduces students to social ecology: an interdisciplinary body of ideas that explores the relationship between social and ecological problems.
 Students in this class will learn the foundations of social ecology and apply these insights to a variety of contemporary political and ecological problems, sharpening their understanding of the world while developing visionary ideas to change it.
 The course explores a broad range of interconnected themes including: social theory, hierarchy and domination, gender, race, capitalism, nature philosophy, food and technology, direct democracy and the state, political organizing and movement history, and reconstructive vision.
 Offered most years during the fall season, sometimes more than once in a year.
-In Fall 2023, this course will be held on Thursday evenings at 7pm Eastern Time, from September 14 to November 16.
+This course will next be offered in Fall 2024.

 The ten units explore: